This qualification reflects the role of highly

 banquet, funtion and catering operations.

-This course is delivered from Lonsdale Institute’s Melbourne campus.
+This course is delivered from Lonsdale Institute’s Melbourne and Bondi campuses.

 The delivery approach of this course is based on a timetable of 20 hours per week.
 The mode of delivery and assessment of this course may include lectures, group workshops, presentations, practical activities, some self-directed learning as well as research reports.
 These components will be supported by blended learning methodologies, face to face classroom-based learning and/or a flexible approach with online learning.